 To better invest in an inflationary environment, understanding the key relationship between the inflation rate and interest rate is crucial.
 To accomplish this, we must understand the role the Fed has with influencing both rates.

 The "overnight lending rate" or "federal funds rate" is the interest rate the Fed manipulates.
 Commercial banks within the U.S. use this rate to charge each other for borrowing money over the short-term.
-This interest rate is therefore the baseline interest rate of our entire financial system, and the higher this rate, the more banks will have to increase their own interest rates for the debts consumers take out from the bank (i.e., mortgages, credit cards, car loans, etc) to cover their own increasing interest expenses.
+This interest rate is therefore the baseline interest rate of our entire financial system, and the higher this rate, the more banks will have to increase their own interest rates for the debts consumers take out from the bank (e.g., mortgages, credit cards, car loans, etc) to cover their own increasing interest expenses.

 If the inflation rate is too high, the Fed will increase the interest rate which makes borrowing more expensive for consumers and businesses, thereby discouraging spending.
 On the other hand, when the inflation rate is too low, perhaps even deflationary, the Fed will cut interest rates and make borrowing more affordable, thereby encouraging spending and economic growth.
 Although changing interest rates can influence inflation rates, the money supply is another factor to consider.
 As later discussed, this is because a larger money supply tends to lower interest rates, whereas a smaller money supply tends to raise interest rates.

 In relation to the stock market, when the Fed announces that it will be increasing the interest rate, the stock market almost always falls afterwards.
 This is because higher interest rates makes credit more expensive, which can limit the growth of most businesses that rely on borrowing as a form of financing their operations.
 Naturally, higher inflation can cause stock prices to go down as well over the short-term, due to the relationship between inflation and interest rates discussed before.
 Fortunately, this may offer good buying opportunities as well.
-Ultimately, the changes in the relationship between the inflation rate and interest rate will have a significant impact on different industries in the stock market and different asset classes, as later discussed.
+Ultimately, changes in the relationship between the inflation rate and interest rate will have a significant impact on different industries in the stock market and different asset classes, as later discussed.

 Note that investors cannot regularly and accurately predict where interest rates are going to be in a few years, and even where inflation is heading.
 Even experts have difficulty predicting these macroeconomic factors.
-Interest rate forecasters themselves, whose specialty is to forecast interests rates, have struggled to accurately predict forward interest rates as well.
+Interest rate forecasters themselves, whose specialty is to forecast interest rates, have struggled to accurately predict forward interest rates as well.

 Besides the Fed changing interest rates, there are two main factors that can cause higher inflation, or even an inflation crisis (hyperinflation):